etlegacy/etlegacy-lua-docs/sample.rst

 Sample code
 ===========

-.. tip:: If you want to see some ET-specific Lua examples, you can check the `ET Legacy Lua scripts <https://github.com/etlegacy/etlegacy-lua_scripts>`_ repository.
+.. tip:: If you want to see some specific Lua examples, you can check the `Lua scripts <https://github.com/etlegacy/etlegacy-lua-scripts>`_ repository.

 General